norinorin/nokari/README.md

 ```

 ## Running
-After having all the requirements, just run the main file.
+After having all the requirements, just run the module as a script/executable.
 ```
 # Unix
 python3 -m nokari